heapwolf/codesurgeon/README.md

       '/src2.js',
       function() { // callback to fire after reading...

+        //
-        this.extract() // calling `extract` without parameters extracts everything from the file this.write(__dirname + '/dest.js');
+        // calling `extract` without parameters would extract everything from the buffer.
+        //
+        this.extract(
+          'B',
+          'a'
+        );

+        this.write(__dirname + '/dest.js');

       }